-- Wipe rim, place lid on jar and screw band down to fingertip tightness (until you feel resistance with your fingers...
-Not too loose, not too tight, but just right:)
+- Wipe rim, place lid on jar and screw band down until fingertip tight.

-- Place jars upright in canner and make sure they're complexly submerged in water before placing the lid on.
-Bring water to a boil and process jars for 30 minutes beginning when the water starts boiling.
-After 30 minutes is up, remove lid and allow jars to rest in pot for 5 minutes.
+- Place jars in canner and make sure they're completely submerged in water before placing the canner lid on.
+Bring water to a boil and process jars for 30 minutes.
+Once processing time is up, turn off the heat, remove the canner lid and allow jars to rest in the canner for another 5 minutes.